 Wells Fargo Platinum card vs Wells Fargo Cash Wise Visa® card

 The Wells Fargo Cash Wise Visa® card is a solid cash back credit card with balance transfer capabilities.
-The Wells Fargo Cash Wise Visa® card has a 0% intro APR on purchases and qualifying balance transfers for 15 months from account opening.
+The Wells Fargo Cash Wise Visa® card has a 0% intro APR for 15 months from account opening on qualifying balance transfers.
 However, you should be aware that fees apply and qualifying balance transfers have to be executed within 120 days to qualify for the intro rates and fees.
-After the intro period, you'll receive a higher APR of 14.49%-24.99% (Variable).
+After the intro period, you'll receive a higher APR of 14.49%-24.99% variable.
 The Wells Fargo Cash Wise Visa® card comes with the added benefit of earning cardholders Earn unlimited 1.5% cash rewards on purchases.
 Since you won't have much use for the Wells Fargo Platinum card after you finish paying off your balance, the Wells Fargo Cash Wise Visa® card is the better long-run option.
 To learn more, check out our review of the card.

 Wells Fargo Platinum card vs Chase Slate®